 Like other home aligner treatments, Candid is designed to treat mild-to-moderate cases of crowding and spacing.
 On their FAQ page, Candid says they “don’t treat severe alignment and spacing issues, and [they] can’t offer bite correction.”

-With the option for these modifications and direct dentist oversight, Invisalign can handle just about any misalignment out there.
+With the option for modifications and direct dentist oversight, Invisalign can handle just about any misalignment out there.

 Quality materials and trustworthy manufacturing processes are the backbone of effective aligner treatment, unseen but vital.
 Poor aligner construction can cause them to break, lose shape, and undo your teeth straightening progress.
 That’s why both Invisalign and Candid use reputable manufacturers to create their products.